List of Dune characters: Darwi Odrade

 Darwi Odrade is an elite Bene Gesserit Reverend Mother and Atreides descendant.
 In Heretics of Dune, the "wild talents" of the Atreides bloodline that Odrade displays intermittently are what the Bene Gesserit both fear and desperately need.
 The suspicious Reverend Mother Bellonda scrutinizes Odrade continually, looking for reasons to terminate her, while Mother Superior Taraza senses that the Sisterhood needs Odrade's limited Atreides prescience to avert imminent destruction at the hands of the Honored Matres.
 Taraza tasks Odrade to take over the Bene Gesserit Keep on the planet Arrakis, and take under her protection the foundling girl Sheeana, who has the natural ability to control the giant sandworms.
 Recognizing Sheeana's value to the Sisterhood, Odrade begins training her as a Bene Gesserit acolyte.
 Meanwhile, an anonymous document referred to as the Atreides Manifesto surfaces, attacking all religions in the known universe except for that of the Bene Tleilax.
 This creates a furor with the intensely religious Tleilaxu, who have long nursed dreams of hegemony, dominating the universe with their religion.
 The Tleilaxu council decides to treat the Manifesto as a gift from God, and they spread it far and wide.
 It is later revealed that the Manifesto was in fact written by Odrade.
 When Taraza is killed after a showdown with the Honored Matres on Arrakis, Odrade becomes Mother Superior.

 In Chapterhouse Dune (1985), Odrade is accompanied by Tamalane, Dortujla and the acolyte Suipol to meet the Great Honored Matre Dama on Junction, as retired Bene Gesserit Supreme Bashar Miles Teg leads a force to attack Gammu.
 With the planet about to fall, the Honored Matres activate their "weapon of last resort", turning victory into defeat and holding Odrade captive.
 Tamalane, Dortujla, and Suipol are killed.
 As planned with Odrade previously, Honored Matre-turned-Bene Gesserit Murbella travels to Junction alone, pretending to have escaped the Bene Gesserit with their unique abilities and the location of their hidden homeworld, Chapterhouse.
 Murbella is brought before the new Great Honored Matre Logno, who has just killed her predecessor Dama and has Odrade standing nearby, unrestrained in a gesture of contempt.
 Murbella provokes and kills Logno, while simultaneously the Honored Matre Elpek kills Odrade.
 With both of these deaths, Murbella becomes the new Mother Superior as well as Great Honored Matre, fulfilling Odrade's intentions.

 Odrade is secretly the daughter of military commander Teg, and her "care with details" makes her, like Teg, most suited for duties related to security.
-The younger Reverend Mother and Imprinter Lucilla is described a near copy of Odrade, from her physical appearance to the sound of her voice.
+The younger Reverend Mother and Imprinter Lucilla is described as a near copy of Odrade, from her physical appearance to the sound of her voice.
 The two women are not directly related, but are instead the products of parallel breeding lines.
 As the Bene Gesserit are wary of the historical unpredictability of Atreides genes, it is noted in Heretics of Dune that her offspring receive "careful examination", and that "two of those offspring had been quietly put to death."